-Thrilling fat tire and mountain bike trips, and fall hiking through crisp mountain air and spectacularly colored aspens are more options.
-Summer offers hike-and-learn tours at famous Bandelier National Monument.
+Thrilling fat tire and mountain bike trips and fall hiking through crisp mountain air and spectacularly colored aspens are more options.
+Summer offers hike-and-learn tours at the famous Bandelier National Monument.

-Which ever tour you choose, Sue Mally encourages people to enjoy their first day taking it easy in downtown Santa Fe to acclimate before going for these higher altitude adventures.
-Drinking lots of water and remembering that one glass of wine at 7,000 ft., is like two at sea level will also help.
+Whichever tour you choose, Sue Mally encourages people to enjoy their first day taking it easy in downtown Santa Fe to acclimate before going for these higher altitude adventures.
+Drinking lots of water and remembering that one glass of wine at 7,000 feet is like two at sea level will also help.

 “We end up being friends with a lot of people who book trips with us.
 It is so fulfilling to take families out, inspire young people to enjoy the outdoors and show everyone how to appreciate the beauty of New Mexico,” Sue concludes and encourages visitors to call her for a customized journey.